theadeyemiolayinka/python-scripts/src/elsa-linu/README.md

 View requirements file to understand the requirements.

-Try to understand the code before implementing it.
+Try to understand the logic of the game before implementing the code.